What is acyclovir?

 What HIV-related opportunistic infections is acyclovir used for?

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of acyclovir to:

 - Orolabial lesions (cold sores) and genital lesions caused by HSV infection from recurring (called secondary prophylaxis or maintenance therapy).

-- VZV infections, including shingles (also known as herpes zoster) and chicken pox (also known as primary varicella infection), from occurring in certain people who come in contact with someone who has active shingles or chicken pox.
-(This is called post-exposure prophylaxis and is an “off-label” use.)
+- Chicken pox (a VZV infection also known as primary varicella infection) from occurring in certain people who come in contact with someone who has active shingles or chicken pox.
+(This is called post-exposure prophylaxis.)
+(This is an “off-label” use.)

 - HSV infections, including orolabial lesions and genital lesions.

 - VZV infections, including shingles, chicken pox, and acute retinal necrosis, which is an infection and necrotizing inflammation (causing tissue death) of the eye's retina.
 (Treatment for acute retinal necrosis is an “off-label” use.)

 The above list may not include all of the HIV-related uses of acyclovir recommended in the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

 .
 Some recommended uses, such as uses in certain rare circumstances, may have been omitted.